 There is also a higher risk of infection in people with:

 Symptoms depend on the where the infection starts.
 They may involve:

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and past health.
 A physical exam will be done.
-Tests may include:
+Other tests may include:

 Family Doctor—American Academy of Family Physicians

 Mouth Healthy—American Dental Association

 Canadian Dental Association

 Actinomycosis.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/infectious-diseases/anaerobic-bacteria/actinomycosis.
 Accessed February 4, 2021.

 Cervicofacial actinomycosis.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/cervicofacial-actinomycosis.
 Accessed February 4, 2021.